 Weed seeds and invasive plants

 These usually should not be composted, unless your compost can get hot enough to kill these seeds and plants.
-The last thing you want is that when you use your compost, you get an infestation of weeds.
+The last thing you want when you use your compost is an infestation of weeds!

 However you can solarize these in black plastic bags or under a black tarp.
 Let the sun does it’s work of raising the temperature in the bags high enough to kill the weed seeds and render the invasive plant material incapable of regrowing.
 Then the contents can be put on the compost to further decompose.